South Scotland (Scottish Parliament electoral region)

 South Scotland is one of the eight electoral regions of the Scottish Parliament.
-Nine of the parliament's 73 first past the post constituencies are sub-divisions of the region and it elects seven of the 56 additional-member Members of the Scottish Parliament (MSPs).
-Thus it elects a total of 16 MSPs.
+Ten of the parliament's 73 first past the post constituencies are sub-divisions of the region.
+Under the additional-member electoral system used for elections to the Scottish Parliament, the region elects seven regional Members of the Scottish Parliament (MSPs), in addition to the ten constituency MSPs, to produce a form of proportional representation for the region as a whole, which thus elects a total of 17 MSPs.